sciZer0/7/c/README.md

 Say, every second your organism is spending a certain amount of Energy.
 Let’s take this amount as 100%.
 The thing is that about just 10% of this Energy your organism is taking from food (which might be not for free).
 And about 90% of this Energy your organism is taking for free -  through breathing.

+This split can be 10% and 90%, 5% and 95%, or other, I don't just know exactly.

-In order to understand how big is this Energy that your organism evey second is taking for free, just think about the fact that a human can live without food for weeks and just for seconds without breathing.
+In order to understand how big is this Energy that your organism evey second is taking for free from breathing, just think about the fact that a human can live without food for weeks and just for seconds without breathing.

-One of the problems about Energy that a human’s organism takes from breathing is that the organism cannot store this Energy unlike that Energy that the organism takes from food.
+There are the 2 problems about Energy that a human’s organism takes for free from breathing:

+* the organism cannot store this Energy unlike that Energy that the organism takes from food
+* some organs are arranged to mostly take Energy generated only from food.

-Importantly, the possibility itself to take free Energy isn’t new.
+Very importantly, the possibility itself to take free Energy isn’t new.

 *We will see confirmations of the New Law of Conservation of Energy below.*